 During the Civil War, a massive network of defenses at Fort Fisher protected the Cape Fear River.
 Due to the strength of the protection at Fort Fisher, Wilmington was the last Atlantic Coast port of the Confederacy to remain open to trade.
 The blockade runner brought needed supplies to inland troops.
 Fort Fisher fell to Federal troops during the largest naval bombardment of the 19th century on January 15, 1865 and the city soon filled with troops in occupation.
+In February of 1865, the United States Colored Troops (USCT) fought against the Confederate Army in the Battle of Forks Road, which took place on the grounds where Cameron Art Museum sits today.
+Commemorated with a bronze sculpture, "Boundless," the battle was won by the USCT and contributed greatly to the Union's control over Wilmington.
 After the war and a brief period of economic depression, Wilmington regained its prominence as a center of commerce and culture.
 Cotton became a major export and the city enjoyed a great building boom.

 Reconstruction & Beyond